Last updated on September 7th, 2019 at 07:19 pm

 For your photo booth set up, you only need the most basic laptop.
 You can use a PC or Mac, new or used.

 The only requirements are enough memory for storing pictures and enough power to operate the software.
-The most basic new Dell laptop starts around $250.
+The most basic new Dell laptop starts at around $250.

 For software running your photo booth operations, we recommend Breeze Systems DSLR Remote Pro.